I tried to organize the local LLM situation in 2026

 | General chat (English) | Llama 3.3 |

-| Lightweight / Trial | Qwen3-1.7B or gpt-oss-20b |
+| Lightweight/trial | Qwen3-1.7B or gpt-oss-20b |

 Step 2: Check Your Hardware

-Step 3: Get Started with Ollama
+Step 3: Start with Ollama

 # Installation